-The allegations underlying Plaintiff's Monell claim in the Complaint suggest two broad theories that might be asserted at trial: failure to discipline and a "code of silence."
-(Dkt. #1, ¶¶87; 93).
-As established below, the City is entitled to summary judgment on Plaintiff's Monell claims, no matter the theory.
-Plaintiff has failed to adduce evidence establishing the existence of a widespread practice for the purpose of establishing Monell liability.
+The allegations underlying Plaintiffs' Monell claim in the Complaint suggest two broad theories that might be asserted at trial: failure to discipline and a "code of silence."
+(Dkt. #1, ¶¶ 46; 51).
+As established below, the City is entitled to summary judgment on Plaintiffs' Monell claims, no matter the theory.
+Plaintiffs have failed to adduce evidence establishing the existence of a widespread practice for the purpose of establishing Monell liability.
 As an additional and independent basis for summary judgment, the evidence establishes the City was not deliberately indifferent to the alleged misconduct of the Defendant Officers.
-Plaintiff similarly has failed to prove that a City practice or policy was the moving force behind the constitutional injuries alleged by Plaintiff.
-Plaintiff's failure to develop sufficient evidence to prove any of the three fundamental elements necessary to prevail on a "widespread practice" Monell claim renders appropriate summary judgment in favor of the City.
-At the end of the day, application of fundamental Monell principles reveals the Monell claim to be nothing more than an attempt to improperly impose respondeat superior liability under § 1983 on the City for the criminal misconduct of individual defendants Ronald Watts and Kallatt Mohammed.
+Plaintiffs similarly have failed to prove that a City practice or policy was the moving force behind the constitutional injuries alleged by them.
+Plaintiffs' failure to develop sufficient evidence to prove any of the three fundamental elements necessary to prevail on a "widespread practice" Monell claim renders appropriate summary judgment in favor of the City.
+At the end of the day, application of fundamental Monell principles reveals the Monell claim to be nothing more than an attempt to improperly impose respondeat superior liability on the City under § 1983 for the criminal misconduct of individual defendants Ronald Watts and Kallatt Mohammed.

-The Complaint also asserts a state law claim for malicious prosecution against the City pertaining to his three arrests.
-(Dkt. #1, at ¶113).
-For the reasons set forth in the Individual Defendants' motion for summary judgment, Plaintiff's claims arising from his 2004 arrests are barred because his guilty pleas to the criminal charges arising from those arrests extinguish any claims for antecedent misconduct.
+The Complaint also asserts a state law claim for malicious prosecution against the City pertaining to Plaintiffs' arrests.
+(Dkt. #1, at ¶72).
+For the reasons set forth in the Individual Defendants' motion for summary judgment, Plaintiffs' claims arising from their 2009 arrests are barred because their guilty pleas to the criminal charges arising from those arrests extinguish any claims for antecedent misconduct.
 Independently, the City is entitled to summary judgment on the entire malicious prosecution claim for a more fundamental reason.
-Predicated on the doctrine of respondeat superior, Plaintiff as a matter of law cannot establish the criminal misconduct allegedly perpetrated by the Defendant Officers constituted acts committed within the scope of their employment.
+Predicated on the doctrine of respondeat superior, Plaintiffs as a matter of law cannot establish the criminal misconduct allegedly perpetrated by the Defendant Officers constituted acts committed within the scope of their employment.